guledali/Report-App/README.md

 ## Installation

-Ruby on rails installed on your machine and sqlite
+### Ruby on Rails installed on your machine and sqlite

 ```